by Pastor Bob Burridge ©2014, 2025 – Acts 17:30

 The old King James Version translates verse 7, “And the LORD said, ‘I will destroy man whom I have created from the face of the earth; both man, and beast, and the creeping thing, and the fowls of the air; for it repenteth me that I have made them.’ ”

-Those who wrongly think of repentance as regret, have a problem with this passage.
-It obviously can’t mean that God regretted something he had made or done.
-God never makes errors of judgment, nor does he make plans he later regrets.
-He never commits wrongs to grieve over, nor wishes to change his eternal decrees.
-None of these make any sense regarding God as he reveals himself to us in the Bible.
-The Bible directly rules out this interpretation.
-In Numbers 23:19 it says, “God is not man, that he should lie, or a son of man, that he should change his mind.
+Numbers 23:19 says, “God is not man, that he should lie, or a son of man, that he should change his mind.
 Has he said, and will he not do it?
 Or has he spoken, and will he not fulfill it?”
 (ESV).
-Both the KJV and NKJV say, “… that He should repent …” The word translated “change his mind” or “repent” is nakham.
+Both the KJV and NKJV say, “… that He should repent …” The word translated “change his mind” or “repent” is “nakham”.

-This word is not used in the sense of repentance very often.
-However, it is a very common word meaning to turn, turn back, or return.
-Most of is uses are of literal changes of direction of travelers and of similar things in motion.
-In the few times where it is used in the sense of repentance it has to do with the change in some course of action, or change of attitude.
+2. The second Hebrew word used for “repent” in the Old Testament is “suv” (שׁוּב ).
+It’s a common word meaning to turn, turn back, or return.
+Most of is uses are of a change of direction of travellers and of things in motion.
+A few times when used in the sense of “repentance” it’s a change in some course of action, or change of attitude.

 When we see the word “repent” in the Old Testament, we need to know which Hebrew word it represents.
 One would be speaking of the deep sadness in a person’s heart over something.
 The other would have to do with a turning around of some action or attitude.

-The change of mind the Bible talked about relating to our sins was not just intellectual, nor was it just regret.
-It was the deep state of sorrow in the convicted conscience when God makes us aware of how offensive our sins are to him.
+This change of mind relating to our sins isn’t just intellectual.
+It’s a deep sorrow that comes when God makes us aware of how offensive our sins are to him.
+David’s response to Nathan in Psalm 51 is a good example.

-Repentance is a saving grace.
+Repentance is a necessary evidence of saving grace.

 The nature of Repentance unto life is seen in three kinds of changes.

+3. There is also a volitional change.
 This is a change in our desires.
 The informed and convicted soul of a regenerate person wants God to change him.
-He is not content to covet and lust as he had done.
-Enlightened by the Spirit, and set free from the dark bonds of sin, he freely chooses to seek after the ways that please God.
+Enlightened by the Spirit he chooses to seek after the ways that please God.
 David shows this transformation in the same Psalm.
-In Psalm 51:11-15 David says, “Cast me not away from your presence, and take not your Holy Spirit from me.
+Psalm 51:11-15, “Cast me not away from your presence, and take not your Holy Spirit from me.
 Restore to me the joy of your salvation, and uphold me with a willing spirit. … O Lord, open my lips, and my mouth will declare your praise.”

 A. A. Hodge says that repentance unto life is, “a change of mind including evidently a change of thought, feeling and purpose corresponding to our new character as children of God.”